History of the Arizona Cardinals: Regressing to the basement (1999-2006)

+End of Tobin's tenure

 Coming off their playoff run in 1998, the Cardinals were expected to do bigger and better things in 1999, but a tough schedule ranked in the top 5 as well as key injuries returned the team to their losing ways, getting off to a 2–6 start.
 However, the Cardinals would make another run, winning 4 straight games to get back into the playoff chase, but it was not meant to be; Arizona lost their last 4 games to finish with a disappointing 6–10 record.

-McGinnis era (2000–2003)
+The next season had a worrisome preview with a 1-3 record in the preseason preceding a 2-5 start by Arizona.
+After a 48-7 blowout loss to a team they had previously beaten, a 2-4 Cowboys team led by new head coach Dave Campo, Bidwell fired Tobin, the coach who had won the Cardinals their first playoff game since 1947, ending his head coaching career with a 28-43 record.
+The coaching change did not improve the team's record, instead leading to it plummeting to a franchise low 3-13.
+Two of their wins were by only one point, and the team had a franchise worst minus-233 point differential.
+The team also posted a negative-24 turnover differential, one of the worst in NFL history.

+Return to the bottom of the East

 Tobin was fired during the 2000 season and replaced by existing defensive coordinator Dave McGinnis, who remained head coach until his firing in 2003; McGinnis compiled a win–loss record of 17–40 during his tenure.
 In McGinnis' second game as head coach, Aeneas Williams tied an NFL record by returning a fumble 104 yards for a touchdown in a 16–15 victory over the Redskins.
+This would be his only win that season.
 Other notable victories during McGinnis' tenure included a 34–31 overtime victory over the Oakland Raiders in 2001 in the Cardinals' first-ever visit to Oakland, and an 18–17 triumph in the final game of the 2003 season over the Minnesota Vikings, in which Josh McCown threw the game-winning touchdown pass to Nate Poole with no time left on the clock, eliminating the Vikings from the playoffs.